 Nurse Residency Program

-Broward Health Nurse Residency program provides the novice nurse with the knowledge base, skill set and structured support needed to transition to competence in clinical nursing practice.
+The Nurse Residency Program at Broward Health provides the novice nurse with the knowledge base, skill set and structured support needed to transition from being a student to a competent and confident registered nurse in clinical nursing practice.
 The residency program supplements the traditional hospital and unit orientations.
-One of the primary goals of the program is to improve the residents’ critical thinking skills and ability to manage outcomes data to promote patient safety.
+One of the primary goals of the program is to improve the new graduate nurse’s ability to critically think and develop the ability to manage outcomes data to promote patient safety and deliver quality care at the bedside.

-Broward Health’s Nurse Residency Program is designed in conjunction with the Galen Center for Professional Development.
+Broward Health’s Nurse Residency Program is designed in conjunction with the HealthStream Nurse Residency Pathway.
 The focus of the program content is on development of residents’ leadership skills, clinical competence, application of outcomes data to patient care improvements and professional development.
-The program bridges the gap between undergraduate education and “real-life” professional nursing practice, delivering state-of-the art care.
+The yearlong, evidence-based program bridges the gap between nursing education and “real-life” professional nursing practice.
+The program curriculum consists of the following:

 - Obtain a ADN or BSN degree from an accredited school of nursing